Meet the 2016 alumni award winners

-Five alumni whose accomplishments have distinguished Connecticut College were recognized with awards during Reunion 2015, May 29-31.
-One alumna was also awarded The College Medal, the highest honor the College confers.
+Five alumni whose accomplishments have distinguished Connecticut College were recognized with awards during Reunion 2016, June 3-5.

 The College’s longest-standing alumni prize, the Agnes Berkeley Leahy Award honors alumni who have contributed outstanding service and sustained active participation in Alumni Association activities.

-Harriet Buescher Lawrence '34 Prize: Wendy Hermann Steele '85
+Harriet Buescher Lawrence '34 Prize: Bruce Hoffman '76

 The Harriet Buescher Lawrence ’34 Prize recognizes alumni who are leaders in improving society or inspiring others for good.